 When talking about shopping on "Black Friday" I assumed it was for people who are in the "black" with their money, yet considering most people are in the "red" with their dollars it may be a foolish jaunt out the front door.

 People always want new stuff but then there is always "buyer's remorse" and returning items seems to be as popular as buying them.
-My suggestion is if you don't have the newest gadget, control the urge and wait until you find it on eBay or craigslist hardly used or unused.
+My suggestion is if you don't have the newest gadget, control the urge and wait until you find it on eBay or craigslist, facebook marketplace, let go, or nextdoor, hardly used or unused.
 By the way, I always noticed that black Friday is not the cheapest way to go, especially if you travel from California to Arizona to find shorter lines.
 The best deals on any new products seem to appear in February.
-The best, best deal is to not walk out the front door, and notice that you own the item you want somewhere in your garage.
+The best, best deal is to not walk out the front door, and notice that you own the item you want, somewhere in your garage.

 I decided a long time ago to stop buying newly made products, and concentrated on finding items that were slightly used or even new that someone didn't want.
 I have been a thrift, consignment, garage sale and swap meet shopper for years.
-I also like discount stores where the items that were ordered new from places like Wal-Mart, Target and Nordstrom end up at the end of their cycle, as a sort of new item, i.e. Ross, TJ MAX, Big Lots, Marshalls, The Rack etc...
+I also like discount stores where the items that were ordered new from places like Wal-Mart, Target and Nordstrom end up at the end of their cycle, as a still new item, i.e. Ross, TJ MAX, Big Lots, Marshalls, The Rack etc...
 I will ONLY buy something new if there are no other options.
 I will shop the discount stores a few times a year, to buy things I want that will ultimately end up in our dumps.
-I find a lot of new and great stuff on eBay local and craigslist.
+I find a lot of new and great stuff shopping green.
 The other idea I like is to find a local clothing designer who makes and sells their own one of a kind designs.

 I have been buying brand new shoes, clothing, designer purses, art, fixtures, vintage dish towels, furniture, household goods and anything you can think of, primarily from thrift stores for over 30+ years.
 I started in Old Town Pasadena, before it was commercialized, when there were old Vintage Thrift stores on every street.
 I bought dresses and shoes from the 30's and 40's before it was even cool.